The Palais des Nations in Geneva, Switzerland.

 Politely I declined the invitation, and explained the only thing that interested me was whether information diplomats provided too me was correct.
 Instantly, the smile disappeared from his pockmarked face.
 “You were in touch with the most important KGB operative here in Geneva!”

 I told my American interlocutor: ”If all Russian diplomats are like him, you needn’t worry”.
-But it was clear he didn’t appreciate my answer… Years later, in 2001, Anatoliy Shchekochikhin was one of 50 Russian spies extradited from the U.S., the largest Persona non grata action since the end of the Cold War.
+But it was clear he didn’t appreciate my answer… Years later, in 2001, Anatoliy Shchekochikhin was one of 50 Russian spies expelled from the U.S., the largest persona non grata action since the end of the Cold War.
 And thanks to Google, Mikhail turned up later as a diplomat in Finland.

 *KGB operatives don’t show you their ‘membership card’.
 I deducted his true profession through his behavior.
 I never found out what he did in terms of ‘spying’.
 Obviously intelligence services in Geneva tried to find out negotiating positions at the UN, WTO, START talks etc. .
 Mikhail did tell me once they would, at night, copy research papers at the World Health Organization (WHO) in order to save money for the Motherland.

-** In his 1995 autobiography, prominent KGB defector Oleg Gordievsky writes that KGB operatives were encouraged NOT to ask for receipts in restaurants.
+** In his 1995 autobiography, prominent KGB defector Oleg Gordievsky wrote that KGB operatives were encouraged NOT to ask for receipts in restaurants.
 “This rule derived from the KGB’s archaic believe that to ask for a copy of the bill was somehow infra dig; that it was more polished and cosmopolitan to wave away the invoice with the tip.”
-(O. Gordievsky, Next Stop Execution, The Autobiography of Oleg Gordievsky.)
+(Next Stop Execution, The Autobiography of Oleg Gordievsky.)